-Some students approach a course (and textbook) about management science with a certain amount of anxiety and skepticism.
+Some people approach management science with a certain amount of anxiety and skepticism.
 The main source of the anxiety is the reputation of the field as being highly mathematical.
 This reputation then generates skepticism that such a theoretical approach can have much relevance for dealing with practical managerial problems.
 Most traditional courses (and textbooks) about management science have only reinforced these perceptions by emphasizing the mathematics of the field rather than its practical application.